NANDU-SK-004/useless_project_temp/README.md

 ### Technologies/Components Used
 For Software:
 - [Languages used]
+      C (for ESP32 firmware)
+      HTML, CSS, JavaScript (for meme page
 - [Frameworks used]
+      Arduino Core for ESP32
+      NodeMCU firmware environment
 - [Libraries used]
+      WiFi.h (ESP32 Wi-Fi control)
+      DNSServer.h (to redirect to meme page)
+      ESPAsyncWebServer.h (host the memes)
+      ESP32 Deauther(SpacehuhnTech/esp8266_deauther)
 - [Tools used]
+      Arduino IDE
+      GitHub

 For Hardware:
 - [List main components]
+    ESP32-WROOM-32 module
+    NodeMCU board (ESP8266 variant)
 - [List specifications]
+    ESP32 Dual-core 240MHz ,Wi-Fi + Bluetooth, 4MB Flash
+    NodeMCU with ESP8266, 80/160 MHz, 4MB Flash
 - [List tools required]
+    Micro-USB cable
+    Laptop for flashing firmware
+    jumper wires

 ### Implementation
 For Software:
+The ESP32 is programmed to scan and jam Wi-Fi networks in range (educational/demo purposes only, of course).
+When a device tries to connect, a captive portal triggers and redirects the user to our custom meme webpage hosted on the ESP32.
+The meme page is pure HTML/JS, designed to make people laugh at their lack of internet instead of crying.
 # Installation
 [commands]